 What about Wikipedia?

 Wikipedia is an excellent place to begin your preliminary research for a topic (but not a source you should cite).
 Wikipedia can offer background knowledge that will help you decide quickly if you are interested in a topic.
 You can also use wikipedia to mine for other, better sources.
 If there are references listed at the end of the article, those references would be an excellent place to start looking for sources you can cite.

-Most teachers will ask you to not cite Wikipedia for several reasons.
+Most teachers will ask you not to cite Wikipedia for several reasons.
 First, it can change (and does change) frequently.
 When you write an essay and list references, people should be able to look up your references for more information.
 If someone looks up a Wikipedia article, it may be different from when you wrote your essay.
 Second, it can be edited by anyone, so you don't know if the information there is completely accurate.
 It is a good place to start, but you will need more credible sources for your essay.

 Journal articles (especially those from a respected journal) and books are often considered much more credible than general websites, so it will strengthen your writing to use them.

 You may find that journal articles and books are very difficult to understand.
 It is helpful to start by reading the abstract of an article before you read the entire article.
 The abstract will give a brief summary of the article.
 Some students skip the abstract and start reading with the beginning of the introduction, but this will slow you down in your research.